HamedFathi/hamedfathi/source/_posts/the-dotnet-world-csharp-source-generator.md

 **How to fix it?**

+> The way to mock a static method is by creating **a class that wraps the call**, **extracting an interface**, and **passing in the interface**.
+Then from your unit tests you can create a mock of the interface and pass it in.

 Do this step-by-step changes just like above instruction and add them to `DapperSample` project.

 1. Extracting an interface.